kabust/NoFluffJobs-Data-Analysis/README.md

 * Java
 * PHP

-and more will be added in future
+and more will be added in the future

 <hr>